LukasRuttenBIT/ARMS-scripts/README.md

 To get the FASTQ files in the correct place, use the Rscript `new_symlink.R`

+### 4.1 Building the Apptainer Sandbox and conda environment on Dardel
+The pipeline is run inside an Apptainer sandbox.
+The sandbox is built from a Miniconda Docker image, and the required conda environment is then created inside a separate directory that is mounted into the container as /envs.

+First, load the required Dardel modules:

+`module load PDC/24.11`

+`module load apptainer/1.4.0-cpeGNU-24.11`

+Build the sandbox in the temporary Dardel directory:

+`apptainer build --sandbox $PDC_TMP/temparms-sandbox docker://continuumio/miniconda3:25.3.1-1`

+Create a directory for the conda environments:

+`mkdir -p $PDC_TMP/conda_envs`

+Create the conda environment from the repository environment file:

+`apptainer exec
+  --bind /path/to/ARMS-scripts:/work
+  --bind $PDC_TMP/conda_envs:/envs
+  $PDC_TMP/temparms-sandbox
+  conda env create -f /work/environment/git_env.yml -p /envs/git_env`

+Replace /path/to/ARMS-scripts with the actual GitHub repository location on Dardel.

 ## 5. Metadata
 The metadata file used for the current 2022-2025 ARMS-MBON processing is: